Pontipek/Wazuh-SIEM-Lab/README.md

    Check the Wazuh Dashboard for a new alert under Security Events.

 - **File monitoring alert**
-   - Create a test folder:
-    On windows, create a folder and copy the path (e.g., C:\wazuh-test).
+   - On windows, create a test folder and copy the path (e.g., C:\wazuh-test).
    - Open the Wazuh Agent configuration file:
     Run Notepad as Administrator, then open the following file:
     ```